AdriIT/C2-Server/README.md

 AGENT CLIENT DEPENDANCIES
 Install these utils on the agent machine

-pip install psutil # controllare le stat del pc pip install keyboard #keylogger pip install websocket-client
+pip install psutil -_> check ram and memory stats for jittering lookup requests pip install keyboard --> keylogger pip install websocket-client -->

 Since im working on a way to set sudo password, some command might not be fully working